 The purpose of the group project is to allow you to work in small groups to organise, prepare and present to your seminar group the results of your investigation into an historical question.
-The groups will be formed at random by Week 5 of Term 1, and the presentations need to be made according to the groups’ and tutors’ preferences during Term 2 or the first weeks of Term 3.
-Each group will have to perform their presentation during the seminar meeting in the week whose topic conforms most closely to the topic of your presentation!
-This means that only topics of relevance to the issues discussed in MMW in Terms 2 and 3 may become the subject of the respective presentations, but this leaves you with a wide range of possible subjects!
+Seminar tutors will allocate students into groups by the end of week 7.
+Presentations will be made during Term 2.
+Your tutor will design a presentation schedule in consultation with the seminar members.
+Students can choose from any of the topics covered during Term 2.
+Each group will present during the seminar meeting in the week whose topic conforms most closely to the topic of your presentation.

 You have about six to eighteen weeks to prepare your project work, depending on which topic you choose.
 The group must keep a log (to be handed in when the project is complete) which will act as an attendance register and provide a brief description of activities undertaken, e.g. allocation of reading, preliminary findings, comment on each other’s contributions, dress rehearsal.